bgibbs0/HoneyPotLab/README.md

   </p>
 </br>

-While the virtual machine was spinning up for the first time, I navigated to "Log Analytics Workspace > log-honeypot | Virutal machines" to set up a connection between Log Analytics Workspace and the honeypot vm.
-This connection installs a monitoring client on the vm that will export the logs back to Log Analytics Workspace.
+While the virtual machine was spinning up for the first time, I navigated to "Log Analytics Workspace > log-honeypot | Virutal machines" to establish a connection between Log Analytics Workspace and the honeypot VM.
+This connection installs a monitoring client on the VM that will export the logs back to Log Analytics Workspace for further analysis.
 </br>
 <p align="center">
 Log Analytics Workspace: <br/>